-Charted Accountants and Certified Accountants will require a Standard DBS Check before they can enter into the profession and work.
+Charted Accountants and Certified Accountants will require a Standard DBS Check for employment into the profession and work.

 People who need a DBS check for banks will require a Standard DBS Check before they can start work.

 What is a Standard DBS Check?